niko-kriznik/dotfiles/GitSSH/README.md

 #### Using Windows's OpenSSH client for Git
-Add the below listed commands to your ".gitconfig" file the under "core" section.
+Add the below-listed commands to your ".gitconfig" file the under "core" section.
 ```
 sshCommand = 'C:/Windows/System32/OpenSSH/ssh.exe' -c aes128-cbc
 askpass = git-gui--askpass